 Assumed interest rates have a significant effect on the amounts reported for the total accrued benefit obligations and expense.
-A 1% change in assumed interest rates would have the following effects for 2016:
+A 1% change in assumed interest rates would have the following effects for 2017:

 Increase Decrease

 \$ \$

-Accrued benefit obligations, as at December 31, 2016 (1,851) 2,370
+Accrued benefit obligations, as at December 31, 2017 (1,977) 2,540

-b) Health care trend rate
+b) Health care cost trend rate

-The health care cost trend is estimated to increase at a declining rate from 8% to 4% over six years.
-Other medical and dental expenses are assumed to increase by 6% after one year, down to 4% after six years.
-The approximate effect on the accrued benefit obligations if the health care trend rate assumption was increased or decreased by 1% is as follows:
+The health care cost trend is estimated to increase at a declining rate from 8% to 4% over six years following the valuation.
+Other medical and dental expenses are assumed to increase by 6% after one year, down to 4% after six years following the valuation.
+The approximate effect on the accrued benefit obligations if the health care cost trend rate assumption was increased or decreased by 1% is as follows:

 Increase Decrease

 \$ \$

-Accrued benefit obligations, as at December 31, 2016 1,830 (1,466)
+Accrued benefit obligations, as at December 31, 2017 1,929 (1,543)